DataProphet/pcr-predict/README.md

 values.

-While systemd-boot natively supports resealing secrets to next-boot PCR values, if you're using Grub there's very few options to try and perform the next-boot PCR values.
+While systemd-boot natively supports resealing secrets to next-boot PCR values, if you're using Grub there's very few options to try and predict the next-boot PCR values.

 ## Features